April 7-9, 2017Register

 - All workshop sessions (Saturday & Sunday)

-The conference is being held at the campus of Mount Aloysius College
+The conference is being held on the Mount Aloysius College campus.

 Questions about registration?

 Please contact the student conference committee at InterpretingConference@mtaloy.edu, if you have any questions related to this conference.
 If you have questions about MAC’s ASLEI program, please contact Professor Kierstin Muroski at email@example.com